2003 Case Western Reserve University shooting: Perpetrator

-Biswanath Halder was a 62-year-old native of Calcutta, India.
+Biswanath Halder (b.
+July 19, 1940) was a 62-year-old native of Calcutta, India.
 He immigrated to the United States, where he worked for many years.
 He attended the Weatherhead School of Management at Case Western Reserve University (CWRU), graduating in 1999 and gaining a reputation of being difficult.
 He filed a suit against Shawn Miller, administrator of the computer lab, accusing him of "destroying his computer files and website which he said was to help fellow Indians form businesses."
 Halder had been feuding with him for three years and filed a civil case against him, which was dismissed by the court in 2003.
 It appears Halder went to the business school seeking the man in revenge.
 He was armed and wearing a flak vest, helmet, and camouflage gear.

 Aftermath

 Halder was charged with 338 felony counts, including aggravated murder and terrorism.
 His trial began in late 2005 and more than 100 witnesses were called.
 In court, he apologized for his actions.
 He was convicted on all counts.
 Though prosecutors had sought the death penalty for Halder, the jury instead sentenced him to life in prison without parole.
 An appeal in 2008 was denied.

 In 2006, Dateline NBC aired a report, "Terror in the Afternoon," on the shooting incident.
 It featured video footage from the incident, interviews with family members of Halder and Wallace, and discussions about Halder's motive.
 The tenth anniversary of the incident was commemorated in various news media in 2013.

+Halder was held at the Pickaway Correctional Institution in Pickaway, Ohio.
+He died at the Franklin Medical Center, a prison hospital in Columbus, on November 17, 2025.